-If there is one thing that is absolutely vital to ourselves, it’s eating healthy.
-We also know that exercise is important and we, as triathletes do that pretty well.
-BUT what happens when life happens, there is an injury or we are just not motivated to train, maybe like we have in the past?
+If there is one thing that is vital to ourselves, it’s eating healthy.
+We also know that exercise is essential, and we, as triathletes, do that pretty well.
+BUT what happens when life happens, there is an injury, or we are just not motivated to train, maybe like we have in the past?

 Eating healthy is the most basic foundation of good health.
 Without good eating habits, every aspect of your body and mind will be impaired or damaged.
 For example, you don’t have to eat 8,000 grams of fiber a day or run away screaming from the word sugar.
-It is all about practicing moderation and following some very general guidelines, which can go a very long way towards improving your overall health.
-Finding the proper balance of nutrition for your own body can be difficult, but there are many tools available to help you analyze your own eating habits.
+Instead, it is all about practicing moderation and following some very general guidelines, which can go a very long way towards improving your overall health.
+Finding the proper balance of nutrition for your own body can be difficult, but many tools are available to help you analyze your eating habits.

 Everyone is Different

-For example, I do LOVE the Paleo diet and when I was on it, I felt amazing, dropped the weight, cut the gluten and really leaned up.
-When I got back to Ironman Triathlon training, I couldn’t do it.
-While I didn’t go CRAZY on the bread, I added rice, GF pasta, Protein Pancakes, sweet potatoes, GF bread because I needed a lot more CHO than what I was getting in the Paleo Diet.
+For example, I love the Paleo diet, and when I was on it, I felt terrific, dropped the weight, cut the gluten, and leaned up.
+However, when I got back to Ironman Triathlon training, I couldn’t do it.
+So while I didn’t go CRAZY on the bread, I added rice, GF pasta, Protein Pancakes, sweet potatoes, GF bread because I needed a lot more CHO than what I was getting in the Paleo Diet.
 That is what worked for me.
 Right?

 Different areas of nutrition interact with your body in different ways, so don’t let yourself feel down if you can’t bullseye the answer immediately.

-Second of all, you have heard me talk about this before looking at the basic areas of nutrition:
+Second of all, you have heard me talk about this before looking at the essential areas of nutrition:

 - Carbohydrates (CHO)